sgawalsh/Sudoku/README.md

 # Sudoku
-Sudoku solver, built from scratch.
+Sudoku solver, will be changing this to make it more user friendly.